renderedtext/javascript-101/README.md

 ```
 You can access property length of arrays `arr.length;`.
 Access object elements by index. `arr[0]; arr[0] =  5; arr[arr.length - 1];`
+Arrays in JavaScript can be nonhomogeneous, meaning the elements in an array do not need to be the same type.

 Dates